Meme: Etymology

 The word was coined by British evolutionary biologist Richard Dawkins in The Selfish Gene (1976) as a concept for discussion of evolutionary principles in explaining the spread of ideas and cultural phenomena.
 Examples of memes given in Dawkins' book include melodies, catchphrases, fashion, and the technology of building arches.
-The word 'meme' is autological in nature, meaning it's a word that describes itself; in other words, the word 'meme' is itself a meme.

 Origins

 Early formulations

 Although Richard Dawkins invented the term meme and developed meme theory, he has not claimed that the idea was entirely novel, and there have been other expressions for similar ideas in the past.

 For instance, the possibility that ideas were subject to the same pressures of evolution as were biological attributes was discussed in the time of Charles Darwin.
 T. H. Huxley (1880) claimed that "The struggle for existence holds as much in the intellectual as in the physical world.
 A theory is a species of thinking, and its right to exist is coextensive with its power of resisting extinction by its rivals."
+G. K. Chesterton (1922) observed the similarity between intellectual systems and living organisms, noting that a certain degree of complexity, rather than being a hindrance, is a necessity for continued survival.

 In 1904, Richard Semon published Die Mneme (which appeared in English in 1924 as The Mneme).
 The term mneme was also used in Maurice Maeterlinck's The Life of the White Ant (1926), with some parallels to Dawkins's concept.
 Kenneth Pike had, in 1954, coined the related terms emic and etic, generalizing the linguistic units of phoneme, morpheme, grapheme, lexeme, and tagmeme (as set out by Leonard Bloomfield), distinguishing insider and outside views of communicative behavior.